protoplanet/raytracing/README.md

 # raytracing
-Rray tracing of radio waves in Earth's ionosphere
+Tracing of radio waves in Earth's ionosphere